 In 2010, Bray coached Meghan Zimmer to become SDSU's first MWC swimmer of the year after becoming the conference champion in the 500 Free and 200 Free.
-Her time of 4:46.72 was the MWC championship record at that time and her time of 1:46.69 still stands as an SDSU school record.
+Her time of 4:46.72 was the MWC championship record at that time and her time of 1:46.69 was a school record.

 In 2011, Bray again helped coach the second MWC swimmer of the year in Kelly Marquenie after she won the 200 free, 500 free and 1650 free.
 Marquenie's time in the 1650 was a conference record of 16:15.53 and her 500 time of 4:43.41 is still a school record.

-In 2013 the run of conference swimmer of the year honors continued with Mikaela Macklin who Bray helped coach to wins in the 200IM, 400 IM and 200 Breast at the conference championships.
-Macklin's 200 IM time of 1:57.73 was also an all-time Mountain West record and her 400 IM time of 4:11.15 is still a school record.
+In 2013 the run of conference swimmer of the year honors continued with Mikaela Macklin who Bray helped coach to wins in the 200IM, 400 IM and 200 Breaststroke at the conference championships.
+Macklin's 200 IM time of 1:57.73 was also an all-time Mountain West record and her 400 IM time of 4:11.15 was a school record.

 Before SDSU, Bray worked in the Pac-12 conference as men's and women's assistant coach at Washington for 2005-07 after serving as an undergraduate assistant in 2004-05.
 During his time at Washington, Bray coached several NCAA championship participants and helped recruit the collegeswimming.com's number-one ranked recruit in the country.

 Bray also swam three years for Washington and one year at the University of Utah.
 Bray was a senior national qualifier and Pac-12 championship participant during his time at UW.
 Bray graduated with a bachelor's degree in economics from Washington in 2005, and earned his masters degree in intercollegiate athletic leadership through the department of education at Washington in 2007.
 Bray is a native of Reno, Nevada.
 His wife, Beth, is a practicing dentist.

 2000-2001: student/athlete at University of Utah